Petra and the Jordan Highlights 2 - Frequently Asked Questions

 Visitors to Jordan require a current passport, valid for at least 6 months from the date of entry and with a minimum of two blank visa pages.
 Visitors to Jordan require a visa, which you will get on arrival in Amman.
 The cost of the Jordanian visa is included in the tour cost, and the Jordan tour manager will make the visa arrangements for you.
 Please note: if you are extending your stay in Jordan and are not departing with the group, you will need to arrange and pay for your own departure visa.
 Before traveling it's a good idea to make two photocopies of your passport, your driver's license and your credit cards.
 Leave one copy at home with a trusted person and another one in your suitcase.

 This tour starts and ends in Cairo (airport code CAI).
-The tour starts in Cairo, Egypt at 6:00AM on Saturday, December 11, 2021, and if you are not joining us following the Pyramids and the Nile tour of Rgypt, your flight should arrive no later than 4:00AM.
+The tour starts in Cairo, Egypt at 6:00AM on Saturday, November 16, 2024, and if you are not joining us following the Pyramids and the Nile tour of Egypt, your flight should arrive no later than 4:00AM.
 We have arranged for individual airport transfers on arrival, and you will be met by a chauffeur and/or your guide on your arrival in Cairo.

-This tour ends after breakfast on Thursday, December 16, 2021 in Cairo, and we have arranged for individual airport transfers to Cairo airport in accordance with your departing flight.
-If you need help with your flights to Egypt, please feel free to give us a call.
+This tour ends after breakfast on Thursday, November 21, 2024 in Cairo, and we have arranged for individual airport transfers to Cairo airport in accordance with your departing flight.

 To avoid jet lag (common when crossing more than five time zones) drink plenty of nonalcoholic fluids and eat light meals.
 Upon arrival, get exposure to natural sunlight, exercise and readjust your schedule (for meals, sleep and so on) as soon as possible.